SherG/tester1/site/content/post/special-offers.md

 ---
-title: Special Offers on Personal Trainers in Midtown Manhattan
+title: Special Offers on Personal Training in Midtown Manhattan
 date: 2019-04-01T03:33:13.503Z
 description: >-
   Get a discount on our 5-star rated personal trainer services.
 Choose from one